hbctraining/Intro-to-rnaseq-hpc-O2/lessons/B1_alignment.md

 # DO NOT RUN THIS!

 #!/bin/bash
-#SBATCH -p priority 		# partition name
+#SBATCH -p medium 		# partition name
 #SBATCH -t 0-1:30 		# hours:minutes runlimit after which job will be killed
 #SBATCH -n 6 		# number of cores requested
 #SBATCH --mem-per-cpu=4G # Memory in GB